aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/index.md

 ### IDEs for Move

 Install the [IDE plugins for the Move language](https://aptos.dev/guides/getting-started#ide-plugins-for-move-language) for even more handy features.

-TODO: Consider moving from Getting Started to here and instead link from there.

 ## Supporting Move resources